Inside Jihad: How Radical Islam Works and How to Defeat It

 So, we took this verse and other Hadiths and we said look, we will no longer wait for the Muslim nation or Ummah to declare war on the others.
 We will do it individually.
 Now, in this new reinterpretation after changing the level of jihad, we started to adopt the group attacks and then individual attacks, what we see today of lone or homegrown terrorism.
 All of these cases of the concept of jihad but taking it at the personal level.

-And I have to admit, we in Egypt, the Egyptian radical groups, were the ones behind the change of the ideology.
-But, this does not mean that jihad was originally peaceful and then it became violent.
-No. It was violent and it became barbaric.
-That is the change that happened, so we need to understand the shift was not from a peaceful concept to a violent one, just from a violent one when I declare war on you as a nation to force you in my religion and offer you three options, Islam, jizya, or be killed, that’s not a peaceful concept.
+And I have to admit, we in Egypt, the Egyptian radical groups, were the ones behind the change of the ideology, but this does not mean that jihad was originally peaceful and then it became violent.
+No, it was violent and it became barbaric.
+That is the change that happened, so we need to understand the shift was not from a peaceful concept to a violent one, just from a violent one when I declare war on you as a nation to force you in my religion and offer you three options, Islam, jizya, or be killed, that is not a peaceful concept.

 And this is what ISIS is doing today.
 They are not creating the concept.
 The concept is created by religious scholars, sadly, but the ISIS are the ones who are applying it.
-That’s the only difference.
+That is the only difference.

 The third step after we changed the level of jihad and now individuals can attack churches, attack other people, as we see today, the whole phenomena spread globally through your wonderful immigration policies.
 And today with the internet and the spread of ideology, the phenomenons that were local and in this certain part of the world has spread globally to reach every part now.